Denied SSD Benefits

 When it comes down to the SSD process itself, there is simply no escaping the fact that it can be highly complex, confusing and rife with technical information.
 There are also strict requirements, dates and deadlines and piles of paperwork that must be completed.
 At times when applicants may be grappling with physical and / or mental limitations, financial insolvency and emotional distress, navigating through the maze of bureaucratic red tape can be immensely difficult, if not nearly impossible.
-With so much riding on the approval of your claim or denial, working with proven attorneys from The Law Offices of Peter Angelos, P.C. can ensure that you have the strongest chance for success.
+With so much riding on the approval of your claim or denial, working with proven attorneys from Peter Angelos Law can ensure that you have the strongest chance for success.

 Learn More About SSD Denials and How Our Firm Can Help

-At The Law Offices of Peter Angelos, P.C., our Maryland Social Security disability attorneys have spent years guiding clients through the SSD application and appeals process.
+At Peter Angelos Law, our Maryland Social Security disability attorneys have spent years guiding clients through the SSD application and appeals process.
 With substantial insight into the procedural requirements and the ways in which the SSA processes applications and appeals, our firm can provide you with the assistance and support you need to swiftly resolve your SSD matter.